-The information below is intended for students in the courses that Peter McIntyre teaches.
+The information below is intended for students in the course.
 It is your responsibility to read, understand, and follow them.

 Your work will earn grades that that are fair and appropriate for the situation.
 Here’s what you can expect for most of your work in my courses: